realA10001986/Time-Circuits-Display/README.md

 In order to use the GPS receiver for speed, check *Display GPS speed* in the Config Portal.

-If other props using GPS speed are connected via BTTFN, check the option *Increased GPS update rate* in the Config Portal.
+If other props using GPS speed are connected via [BTTF-Network](#bttf-network-bttfn), check the option *Provide GPS speed for wireless props* in the Config Portal.

 ## Room Condition Mode, Temperature/humidity sensor